tomkimpson/RelativisticDynamics.jl/paper/paper.md

 \begin{equation}\label{eq:mp3}
 s^{\mu \nu} p_{\nu} = 0
 \end{equation}
-Together, equations \autoref{eq:md1} - \autoref{eq:md3} form the Mathisson-Papetrou-Dixon (MPD) equations, and describe the spin-orbital evolution in a fully consistent way that is applicable to strong field regimes.
+Together, equations \ref{eq:md1} - \ref{eq:md3} form the Mathisson-Papetrou-Dixon (MPD) equations, and describe the spin-orbital evolution in a fully consistent way that is applicable to strong field regimes.

-\ref{eq:mpd1}
+citation test: [@LISA]

 <!-- A Statement of need section that clearly illustrates the research purpose of the software and places it in the context of related work -->
 # Statement of need